without Internet Explorer,

 So what sound, exactly, do you get from an objective view on the concept of a single, be-all-end-all ruler whose word is law, who enforces a façade of solidarity over those below him, and who often views civilian death as little more than an indicator of change and progress?
 The answer, in a word, is oppression.
 N.K.V.D.'s sound is specifically created to do nothing short of oppressing, conquering, and enforcing - essentially everything that one would expect from a musical adaptation of the theme.

 The music itself here is industrial black metal in a form that has basically been unexplored (to the best of my knowledge) up until Diktatura's release, and to this day remains surprisingly untapped.
-A relatively close (but still rather distant) comparison could be made to latter-day Anaal Nathrakh, particularly the slower, less blast-heavy sections on In the Constellation of the Black Widow, but even that's a retrospective juxtaposition.
+A relatively close (but still rather distant) comparison could be made to Anaal Nathrakh, particularly that band's less melodic side, but even that's stretching it.
 The music itself isn't particularly fast, but it thrives off of its riffing style and manages a strangely powerful sense of momentum throughout each of the five songs.
 And dear God, if the whole presentation here is ever claimed to be anything short of "massive" I will eat my fucking foot, because if this album knows how to do anything in particular, it is how to be huge, how to be imposing.

 N.K.V.D. are heavy in a way that is rarely encountered in metal.
 Their compositions are not exactly catchy, as there is hardly any emphasis on any specific beat, nor are they intense by virtue of tempo; in short, rhythm plays an extremely small part, if any.
 Their atmosphere is the result of several elements of the music, but the largest by far is the gargantuan guitar sound.
 It honestly, truly deserves a couple hundred words devoted to it to explain how absolutely uniquely crushing it is: first off, the tone itself.
 It's moderately bassy and stripped of extremes in terms of treble, being massive, warm and energetic but simultaneously mechanical and droning.
 There are essentially no volume spikes in its sound at all; N.K.V.D.'s guitars are so thick that everything essentially meshes together from a chain of quickly-tremoloed notes into one big-ass wave of sound which washes over the soundscape like an unstoppably powerful torrent of influence.
 The actual notes being played here may very well be sustained chords, but I couldn't possibly tell you if they were because there isn't really any way of telling.
 Another thing I feel the need to point out is the layering of the guitar tone within the mix: while the guitar tone's sound is static at its core, it actually seems to reverberate and bleed throughout the mix, snaking over the other parts of the music and drenching it (but not to the extent that any crucial elements are hard to hear).
 Whenever a new note is strummed, it sends a cold pulse through the music like the striking of a bell tower in a concentration camp.
 And when a wave of (what may possibly be) tremolo notes burst forth, they attack with unfathomable power, a perfect mix of perceivable presence and eerie dread.